-Finding the Real Opportunities in ‘Opportunity Zones’: A Conversation With Chris Tyson
+Finding the Real ‘Opportunity Zones’: A Conversation With Chris Tyson

 Louisiana now has several areas designated as Opportunity Zones — defined by the federal government as “an economically-distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.”
 A report by Smart Growth America ranks these “opportunity zones” to help prioritize where investments could best “deliver positive economic, environmental and social returns,” and several Louisiana locations are in the top 10 percent of such areas in the U.S.